 1. Here's a unique little nugget of information for you - probiotics and coffee can both be used internally during or after colonic hydrotherapy.
 Apparently some colonic hydrotherapists insert probiotic enemas via the anus at the end of a colonic, as well as recommending probiotic supplements be taken orally.
 Coffee can also be used at the end of a colonic, as veins near the anus draw the coffee up into the liver; which can be of benefit to patients who are especially looking to cleanse the liver - for example some cancer patients who want to prevent the spread of cancer into the liver.

 I spoke to Linda Booth, Vice Chair of UK Colonics (The Association of Registered Colon Hydroptherapists - ARCH) who explained that this is a perfectly sound practice, and specified that it is "organic, ground coffee - not just instant coffee from the cupboard!"
 Good to know.
 If you're interested in finding out more about colon hydrotherapy, you can visit their website, and if you are considering undergoing the therapy we'd recommend finding a reputable practitioner by using ARCH's 'find a therapist' page.

 2. Yup, sorry folks, its about bowels again.
 A lot of people know that coffee can help to make them, you know, 'Go'.
 Here I'd say that coffee can have things in common with SOME probiotics.
-After all, our focus is all about getting the right probiotic for you.
-Certain probiotic strains, like Bifidobacterium lactis BB-12, which can be found in our probiotic 'For maintaining regularity' - would have a lot in common with coffee in this regard.
-Find out more about our probiotic For maintaining regularity.
+Certain probiotic strains, like Bifidobacterium lactis BB-12 would have a lot in common with coffee in this regard.

 Apart from those two gems, I can't think what coffee and probiotics have in common at all.
 If you can think of anything, please feel free to add your comments below.